autgaard/data-science-misc-projects/README.md

-### Profitable App Profiles for the App Store and Google Play Markets

-**What the project is about:** This project is a data analysis for a client that builds free Android and iOS mobile apps that are available on Google Play and in the App Store.
+### [Profitable App Profiles for the App Store and Google Play Markets](https://github.com/autgaard/data-science-misc-projects/blob/6d004505d8d0e3aa506cf7345fe3841a2a9c5e37/Profitable%20Apps.ipynb): This project is a data analysis for a client that builds free Android and iOS mobile apps that are available on Google Play and in the App Store.
+The goal for this project is to analyze data to help my client's developers understand what type of ads are likely to attract more users.
-The main sources of revenue for this client are in-app ads, meaning that the number of users determines revenue for any given app — and the more users who see and engage with ads, the better.

-**Goal of the project:** The goal for this project is to analyze data to help client's developers understand what type of ads are likely to attract more users.
+### Finding Success on Hacker News: In this project, I compare two different types of posts from Hacker News, a popular site where technology related stories (or 'posts') are voted and commented upon.
+The goal is to determine both the type of post that receives the most comments on average and the best time to publish.